 You’ll no longer feel beholden to the pressure to be on alert all the time or to get as much done in as little time as possible.
 You won’t feel nearly as stressed once you learn to give up multi-tasking.
 Plus, you and your kids will be able to concentrate better for longer periods once you train your brain.

 Start by prioritizing your tasks and making a list of all that you do in a day.
 Determine how long each task actually takes, not what you wish it did (especially for household tasks).
 Then, determine how much time you want to allot to each of your homeschool tasks, projects, and subjects.
 Remember, you don’t have to do all subjects every day.
 If you unschool, your blocks might include the following: Bible time, meal prep and eating, skills practice, project time, independent reading/quiet time, required lessons, chores, and leisure time.
 It’s important that you have designated times for social media and texts for both you and your older children.
 Do not allow them to use other time blocks for this.

-If you need some reinforcement, there are productivity apps that can restrict tempting sites like Facebook or Instagram for increments of time, forcing your family to pay attention to their work.
+If you need some reinforcement, there are social media accountability apps, such as Offtime, that can restrict tempting sites like Facebook or Instagram for increments of time, forcing your family to pay attention to their work.
 Practice seeing things through.
 Finally, be sure everyone has a comfortable workspace with everything they need close at hand.
 This will eliminate the temptation to take multiple trips to the kitchen for snacks or other unwanted distractions..